oppia/oppia-web-developer-docs/SWESkills-2018.md

 ### Project 2: Translation tab tests

-**Aim**: Currently the backend test for adding state components goes manually for adding content id of each components and it covers the whole codebase, but we would like to make this process automate via a function and cleanup the test file related to it.
-Also, this projects covers the e2e test for the translation tab in the initial milestones.
+**Aim**: Oppia has introduced a new translation tab for exploration translators.
+This was made to ease the process of translating an exploration.
+The aim of this project is to add e2e tests for the translation tab, and simplify the backend tests.
+(Currently, the latter are clunky because they need to handle the content IDs for translatable content manually; we would like to automate this process and clean up the related test file.)

 **Team**: Audio translations (mentor: **@DubeySandeep**)